UKVeteran/Mechanical-Ventilation-Prediction/README.md

 lungs and their attributes form a continuous space, so a parametric approach must be explored to consider the differences in patient lungs.

-In this competition, we will simulate a ventilator connected to a sedated patient’s lung.
+In this project, we will simulate a ventilator connected to a sedated patient’s lung.
 If successful, we will help overcome the cost barrier of developing new methods for controlling mechanical ventilators.
 This will pave the way for algorithms that adapt to patients and reduce the burden on clinicians during these novel times and beyond.
 As a result, ventilator treatments may become more